MARC Program

 We have bi-weekly meetings of the MARC program and students throughout the year for workshops on grad school applications, professional development, presentation practice and skills, and research talks.
 This provides a good balance and substantial community building.

-A key feature of the MARC program is that each student has a mentoring committee of three faculty – their lab PI, plus two additional faculty expert in their area of research.
-Scholars meet once a semester with their committee to give progress updates and get guidance and mentorship on research, as well as selection of graduate or M.D./ Ph.D. programs, and the application process.
-You’ll have three top faculty to guide you and to provide letters of recommendation, much like an honors project.
+A key feature of the MARC program is that each student has a mentoring committee of three faculty – their lab PI, plus two additional faculty who provide disciplinary and career expertise.
+Scholars meet at least once per year with their committee to give progress updates and get guidance and mentorship on research, as well as selection of graduate or M.D./ Ph.D. programs, and the application process.
+As a result, Scholars have three top faculty to guide them and to provide letters of recommendation, much like an honors project.

 Please contact VandyMARC@vanderbilt.edu to apply or request for information.